Best Film for the Olympus OM-3

-The best film to use in your Olympus OM-3 will have to be based on your lens, available light, and type of film you want to use.
+The best film to use in your Olympus OM-3 will have to be based on the lighting conditions, lens, and type of film you want to shoot.

-Kodak UltraMax 400 - The film works well in a large range of lighting conditions and is an excellent pick for a color film.
-Using this film you should be able to handhold the OM-3 in the majority of scenarios.
+Kodak UltraMax 400 - A great option for a plethora of lighting conditions.
+Kodak UltraMax 400 is fast enough so that you should be able to handhold the OM-3 in lots of scenarios.

-The images will have fantastic skin tones and lean towards the warm side.
+The photos will have wonderful colors and tend to be on the warm side.

-Fujifilm images appear to have cooler colors with notable blues and greens compared to Kodak.
+Fujifilm pictures tend to have cooler tones with stronger blues and greens, compared to Kodak.

-Lomography 800 - You’re limited to a small number of choices if you want a color ISO 800 film.
-This happens to be the only 35mm film emulsion geared towards consumers.
+Lomography 800 - You’re limited to only a small number of offerings if you want an ISO 800 speed color film.
+For 35mm film stocks focused on consumers, this is the single option.

-It is also available in the 120 film format, to be used with medium format cameras.
+The emulsion can also be purchased in the 120 film format, for use in medium format cameras.

-To bring the best out of this film, make sure to over-expose it by 1 or 2-stops.
-This will produce the great colors everyone loves the film for.
+To bring the ideal look out of this film, make sure to over-expose it by 1 or 2-stops.
+This will produce the eye-catching colors people love Kodak Gold for.

-Kodak Portra 400 - Among film shooting enthusiasts online, Portra 400 is undoubtedly the most frequently used color 35mm film emulsion.
-Overexpose the film by 1 or 2-stops to get the style the film is known for.
+Kodak Portra 400 - Among film enthusiasts online, Portra 400 is the top color film.
+Overexpose Portra 400 by 1 or 2-stops to get the color the film is well known for.

 Black and White Film